 Ready to break through some of the misconceptions?

-Here are 3 common misconceptions around women and decision making, and how to break through.
+Here are 3 common misconceptions about women and decision-making, and how to break through.

 Misconception No. 1 – Women aren’t effective under pressure.

-As it turns out, the research has shown that women’s brains are more efficient at handling the stress hormone cortisol than men’s brains.
-Neuroscience has uncovered evidence suggesting that when the pressure is on, women bring unique strengths to decision making.
+As it turns out, research has shown that women’s brains are more efficient at handling the stress hormone cortisol than men’s brains.
+Neuroscience has uncovered evidence suggesting that when the pressure is on, women bring unique strengths to decision-making.

 Organizations with women at the decision-making table actually make less risky, more empathetic decisions in stressful situations.
 This alone is reason enough to have both men and women in the room to counterbalance each other when crucial business decisions need to be made.